 During spring break, my family and I hopped into our car for our latest road trip adventure.
-Less than two hours after leaving our Manhattan home, we arrived at a wonderful oasis in the the middle of Pennsylvania’s Pocono Mountains: Kalahari Resorts & Conventions, a dreamy, fun-filled, action-packed, indoor getaway.
+Less than two hours after leaving our Manhattan home, we arrived at a wonderful oasis in the middle of Pennsylvania’s Pocono Mountains: Kalahari Resorts & Conventions, a dreamy, fun-filled, action-packed, indoor getaway.

 The indoor water park is truly the crown jewel of Kalahari Resorts in the Poconos.
-The tropical, 84-degree African themed paradise will give you jaw dropping glee.
+The tropical, 84-degree African-themed paradise will give you jaw-dropping glee.

 The water park reminded me of something out of a fantasy world with rivers and pools of swirling, sloshing and gushing water.
 Visualize a room the size of a baseball stadium.
 A welcoming labyrinth of soaring, zigzagging water slides; a three-story safari tree house equipped with a gargantuan bucket ready to soak us to the core; a wave pool, lazy rivers, tot-play areas, water basketball pools; and more.
 There was something for everyone at every age to enjoy.

-Tip No. 2: Let your children plan the Kalahari activities
+2: Let your children plan the Kalahari activities

 For the record, Anaconda, The Smoke That Thunders, Flowrider and Barreling Baboon were all worthy of repeats from my older son.
 My 4-year-old daughter spent countless hours within the Splashdown Safari confines – a massive “sprayground” filled with water slides, tunnels and interactive water toys.

-Tip No. 3: Go early AND stay late to beat the lines
+3: Go early AND stay late to beat the lines

-The best way to avoid lines at the water park is arriving exactly when the gates open for the day.
+The best way to avoid lines at the water park is to arrive exactly when the gates open for the day.
 The first 90 minutes before the crowd arrives let you soak it all, so to speak, with minimal crowd hassles.
 Plus, you’ll be able to snag a nice table as a home base to put your belongings and towels down.

 You can ride the most popular water slides several times before the queue begins to build.
-Hit the Anaconda, The Smoke That Thunders and Flowrider during this time because they seemed to have longest lines during the peak of the day.
+Hit the Anaconda, The Smoke That Thunders and Flowrider during this time because they seemed to have the longest lines during the peak of the day.

-Tip No. 4: More to Kalahari Resorts than the indoor water park
+4: More to Kalahari Resorts than the indoor water park

 Beyond the nation’s largest (and coolest) water park, there’s so much to a complete Kalahari experience.
 During our entire weekend, we never had to leave the property.